 Working of Unsupervised Learning

-In Unsupervised Learning, our system is fed with unlabelled or raw dataset, our machine learning model trains over this raw data, and it is trained until we can watch some observable clusters of data with similarities among them.
+In Unsupervised Learning, our system is fed with unlabelled or raw datasets, our machine learning model trains over this raw data, and it is trained until we can watch some observable clusters of data with similarities among them.
 The clusters which are formed with the help of this machine learning model can help us in feature extraction, dimension reduction as well as data mining.
-Clusters or Clustering is a highly important method in unsupervised learning and basically means grouping or coupling of all the data that classifies the same
+Clusters or Clustering is a highly important method in unsupervised learning and basically means grouping or coupling of all the data that classifies the same Features.

 There are two types of Unsupervised learning-: